 The GRID contains historic properties that contribute to the surrounding areas.
-The GRID discourages demolition of historic properties and encourages historic preservation by offering additional uses compatible with restoration of historic properties and/or incorporation of historic buildings into property redevelopment.
+The GRID discourages demolition of historic properties and encourages historic preservation by offering additional uses compatible with restoration of historic properties and/or incorporation of historic buildings into a redevelopment of these properties property redevelopment.
 See Sections B-2.e (Development Review Fees), C-2.a.
 (Permitted Uses).